TheRealBarenziah/tfaker.js/README.md

 tfaker.islamicDate("zif"); // returns random past date within 8O years => "Sabt, 4 Jumadal Ula 1384 AH"
 tfaker.islamicDate("fake"); // works the same
 ```
 *Stumbled upon [this function][6] while searching for lunar calendars for Westeros.
 Since faker.js doesn't have this feature, I've thought it would be cool to have.
-Afterall [The Valyrian Freehold was very tolerant of other religions][7].*
+Afterall the [Valyrian Freehold was very tolerant of other religions][7].*
 ___
 ## EZ Tweaks
 Each file in `./content` is named after the method calling it, and is basically an array of content.
-You can customize any of those methods simply by dropping your stuff into the array.
-Just respect data types and you'll be good.
+You can customize any of those methods by dropping your stuff into the array.
 ___
 ## F.A.Q
 ### Have you heard about Babeljs